dynamicwebpaige/info/README.md

 🙋‍♀️ _Hi, friend!
 Pleased to meet you._

-Chances are, I've either directed you here or you've been looking through my GitHub repos: in which case, welcome!
+Chances are, I've either directed you here or you've been spelunking through my GitHub repos: in which case, welcome!
 Take a look around, read through my principles (listed below 👇), and [let me know if you have any questions](mailto:paige.bailey@microsoft.com).

 Looking forward to working with you!